Coping with chemotherapy

 - Coping with chemotherapy

 Talking to others affected by pancreatic cancer may also help.
 We have an online discussion forum for anyone affected by pancreatic cancer.
 And we run Living with Pancreatic Cancer Support Sessions where you can meet other people affected by pancreatic cancer and get support.

-‘’The support nurses at Pancreatic Cancer UK and the discussion forum were my main source of support.
+‘’The support nurses at PCUK and the discussion forum were my main source of support.
 It felt important to me to be able to talk to people who knew exactly what we were going through.’’